wheresalice/paanda-obsidian-starter-kit/notes/2. areas/Obsidian.md

 ## Plugins
 - Backlinks
-- Daily notes - use `YYYY/MM-MMMM/YYYY-MM-DD-dddd` as the format
+- Daily notes - use `YYYY/MM-MMMM/YYYY-MM-DD-dddd` as the format and use the Daily Note Template as the template
 - Calendar
 - Dataview
 - Jira issue - configure your Jira server